joelhawksley/identity/components/slides.md

 </div>
 ```

-^ When we're rendering the State UI element,
+^ Our State UI element really just has one option:

-^ S We're really just picking the color.
+^ S color.

+^ So if it was a component,

 ---